Snorkel (swimming): Operation

 Single snorkels and two-way twin snorkels constitute respiratory dead space.
-When the user takes in a fresh breath, some of the previously exhaled air which remains in the snorkel is inhaled again, reducing the amount of fresh air in the inhaled volume, and increasing the risk of a buildup of carbon dioxide in the blood, which can result in hypercapnia.
-The greater the volume of the tube, and the smaller the tidal volume of breathing, the more this problem is exacerbated.
-Including the internal volume of the mask in the breathing circuit greatly expands the dead space.
-A smaller diameter tube reduces the dead volume, but also increases resistance to airflow and so increases the work of breathing.
-Occasional exhalation through the nose while snorkeling with a separate snorkel will slightly reduce the buildup of carbon dioxide, and may help in keeping the mask clear of water, but in cold water it will increase fogging.
-Twin integrated snorkels with one-way valves eliminate the dead-space of the snorkels themselves, but are usually used on a full-face mask, and even if it has an inner oro-nasal section, there will be some dead space, and the valves will impede airflow through the loop.
-Integrated two-way snorkels include the internal volume of the mask as dead space in addition to the volume of the snorkels.
+Including the internal volume of the mask in the breathing circuit greatly increases the dead space.
+When the user inhales, some of the previously exhaled air which remains in the dead space is inhaled again, reducing the amount of fresh air in the inhaled volume, which increases the risk of hypercapnia, a buildup of carbon dioxide in the blood.
+The greater the volume of the dead space, and the smaller the tidal volume of breathing, the more this problem is exacerbated.
+A smaller diameter tube reduces the dead space, but also increases resistance to airflow and so increases the work of breathing.
+Occasional exhalation through the nose while snorkeling with a separate snorkel will slightly reduce the buildup of carbon dioxide, and may help in keeping the mask clear of water, but in cold water it will increase fogging of the inside of the mask.
+Twin integrated snorkels with one-way valves eliminate the dead-space of the snorkels themselves, but are usually used on a full-face mask, and even if it has an inner orinasal section, there will be some dead space, and the valves will impede airflow through the loop to some extent.
+Integrated two-way snorkels include the internal volume of the mask as dead space in addition to the volume of the snorkels unless there is a one way flow enforced by non-return valves and internal ducting.
 To some extent the effect of dead space can be counteracted by breathing more deeply, as this reduces the dead space ratio.
 Slower breathing will reduce the effort needed to move the air through the circuit.
 There is a danger that a snorkeler who can breathe comfortably in good conditions will be unable to ventilate adequately under stress or when working harder, leading to hypercapnia and possible panic, and could get into serious difficulties if they are unable to swim effectively if they have to remove the snorkel or mask to breathe without restriction.